LTLA/gesel-feedstock/README.md

 The tokenization strategy is very simple - every contiguous stretch of ASCII alphanumeric characters or dashes (`-`) is treated as a token.
 Query strings should be processed in the same manner to generate tokens for matching against the indices.
 Handling of `?` or `*` wildcards is at the discretion of the client implementation.

+`tokens-names.tsv.gz` is a Gzip-compressed version of `tokens-names.tsv`.
+Similarly, `tokens-descriptions.tsv.gz` is a Gzip-compressed version of `tokens-descriptions.tsv`.
+Applications can either download these `*.tsv.gz` files to obtain all relationships up-front, or they can download `*.ranges.gz` and perform HTTP range requests on the corresponding `*.tsv` to obtain each individual relationship.

 ## Contributing gene sets